 Where there is no medical reason for not falling pregnant, then, yes I do think Reflexology may be able to aid fertility.
-For me it’s about finding ‘why’, so what the ‘block’ is and then working from there.
-Not getting pregnant can be an emotional rollercoaster and very stressful, Reflexology can be an excellent support for both the woman and the man.
+For me, it’s about finding ‘why’, so what the ‘block’ is and then working from there.
+Not getting pregnant can be an emotional rollercoaster and very stressful, reflexology can be excellent support for both the woman and the man.

-Reflexology can help in a number of ways and it is good for both mother-to-be and the foetus/baby.
-Here are but a few of the common complaints during pregnancy that can be helped: constipation, morning sickness, helps immune system, fatigue/tiredness, backache, balance hormones, emotional/mood swings, water retention/puffy feet.
-It also gives the woman the opportunity to talk about any worries that she may have about the forthcoming birth and the change from pregnant woman to mother.
-Reflexology at term can be helpful for encouraging baby to kick start labour.
+Maternity reflexology can help in a number of ways and it is good for both the mother-to-be and the foetus/baby.
+Here are but a few of the common complaints during pregnancy that can be helped: constipation, morning sickness, helps the immune system, fatigue/tiredness, backache, balance hormones, emotional/mood swings, water retention/puffy feet.
+It also gives the woman the opportunity to talk about any worries that she may have about the forthcoming birth and the change from a pregnant woman to mother.
+Reflexology at term can be helpful for encouraging the baby to kick start labour.

-Once baby is born, Reflexology can be helpful as it gives the mother the opportunity to talk about the birth in as much detail as she likes, so a full debriefing.
+Once a baby is born, reflexology can be helpful as it gives the mother the opportunity to talk about the birth in as much detail as she likes, so a full debriefing.
 It can help bring the hormones into balance and can be helpful when there are breastfeeding issues.

-Some of the most common reasons are: stress and stress related conditions, digestive issues including IBS and constipation, fertility issues, pregnancy, to gain a sense of wellbeing, boost immune system, headaches, menopaus and period pains.
+Some of the most common reasons are stress and stress-related conditions, digestive issues including IBS and constipation, fertility issues, pregnancy, to gain a sense of wellbeing, boost the immune system, headaches, menopause and period pains.

 Once the parents know how to give Reflexology and are confident, they then have a tool at their fingertips for use whenever needed.
 When the baby has had enough, they’ll show you by kicking your hands away!